SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 2. Potential slippage and grinding at the ERCF gear due to buffer drag and variation of top hat clamping force across the user base.
 Not an issue so far in real-workd printing cases.
 Can/does occur when running test scripts and cycling the same section of filament in-and-out of the gears over-and-over.
 3. The sharp bend at the clamp and tension could cause brittle filament to break.
 SkiBikeMake and Cheesefrog have experienced this with specific spools.
 SkiBikeMake plans to revise design of tensioner arm to include an additional rolloer guide to lessen the severity of the bend at the clamp.
 4. Potential for being on the edge of gear motor stall.
 We are close to the stall threshold so the risk is that there is enough variation in the user community's ERCF builds, motors, and buffer builds that stall arises as an issue.
 I definitely have occasionally experienced stall if something caused a small increase in resistance.
 I may need to go NEMA17 to provide the headroom but will test on NEMA14 first.
 5. TPU may not be stiff enough to transmit power to the Drive Roller and/or kink/bunch in the bowden path and create a high friction situation that inhibits the ability to unload filament.
+Shore Hardness 96A TPU has been tested and functioned well.

 # Printing Guidelines: